DIY Aquaponics and How

 In this system, the fish waste or the end product, Nitrate is nutrients to the plants.
 They just love it and that’s one of the reasons why most plants grow faster and bigger in an aquaponics environment.
 The plants actually act as natural filters that would clean the water in the system.

 Now let’s touch on the microbes (nitrifying and nitrating bacteria) in the system.
 They are critical to the success of an aquaponics system.
 These bacteria do the job of converting ammonia from the fish wastes, first into nitrites, then into nitrates and the solids into vermicompost that are food for the plants.

 As you can see, in combining both Hydroponics and Aquaculture, aquaponics capitalizes on the benefits and eliminates the drawbacks of both the systems.
-It’s an extremely effective way to produce healthy fish and vegetable, where plants can potentially grow twice as fast and up to ten times more produce using the same amount of space as compared to conventional farming methods.
+It’s an extremely effective way to produce healthy fish and vegetable.
+Here, plants can potentially grow twice as fast and up to ten times more produce compared to conventional farming methods.

 Aquaponics is a natural way of producing food.
 Have you ever wondered why fish in a lake don’t need a filter like the fish in aquariums do?
 It’s because its wastes or excrement is consumed by the bacteria in the water.

 These bacteria use the fish waste as food and give off other products that are food for plants.
 It’s how lakes clean themselves in a natural cycle called an eco-system.
 Aquaponics mimics this system and that’s why it is a self-sustaining system.